-A valuable technology for identifying foreign objects in the stomach or abdomen and pinpointing the cause of intestinal obstruction, bladder stones, bone fractures, orthopedic issues and more.
+A full-body x-ray is a valuable tool for identifying foreign objects in the stomach or abdomen and pinpointing the cause of intestinal obstruction, bladder stones, bone fractures, orthopedic issues and more.

 Blood samples tell us a lot about organ function, electrolyte balance, hydration status, and cell counts.

 A urine sample can tip us off to infection, kidney disease, diabetes and blood pressure issues.